ConvertKit vs Constant Contact: [Which One Is Best For You?]

 Constant Contact: an all-inclusive email service provider

-The other end of the email marketing spectrum are tools like Constant Contact.
-Instead of catering to a specific segment or business, the tool tries to cater to all businesses.
-A quick look on its features and option, it has something for everybody.
-This is in stark contrast with ConvertKit that offers a narrowed down set of features to a niche audience.
+The other end of the email marketing spectrum is tools like Constant Contact.
+Instead of catering to a specific segment or business, Constant Contact tries to cater to all businesses.
+A quick look at its features and option, it has something for everybody.
+This is in stark contrast with ConvertKit, that offers a narrowed-down set of features to a niche audience.

 However, Constant Contact boasts quality and quantity as an email service provider.
 Below are the best and unique features of Constant Contact:

 Some businesses would fare well when sending out text-based emails.
 However, they would prefer to have the option to send HTML emails where they can include their branding.
 Regardless of case studies proving how much more effective text-based emails are, HTML emails have more character and offer more visual impact than emails with just text in them.

 Constant Contact gives you the opportunity to design your emails using its drag-and-drop email builder.
 With Constant Contact, you can drag and drop elements onto your email and bring your ideas to life.
 Even if you're not a designer, you'll feel like one using Constant Contact because of how easy it is to create visually compelling emails from scratch.